JackPritchard7/SIoT_CW_Ace/README.md

 3. Fill out InfluxDB configuration
 4. Upload to ESP32
 5. Power the ESP32 and begin collecting data
-6. Run `InfluxDB_Download_CS` in the terminal to download CSV files
+6. When finished, download the CSV files
 7. Rename and organise your data into:
    - Forehand
    - Backhand